ivaandrey/portfolio/pages/gaze_estimation_project/gaze_estimation.md

 Gaze estimation techniques can be broadly categorized into:

-+ **Model-based methods:** relies on geometric and anatomical models of the human eye and head
++ **Model-based methods:** relies on geometric and anatomical models of the human eye and head.
+It typically uses explicit feature extraction techniques, where the system detects key elements such as the pupil center, iris contour, corneal reflections, and eye corners.
 + **Appearance-based methods:** Learn gaze patterns from raw image data using deep learning or machine learning models to directly learn gaze patterns from raw images.
 These methods treat gaze estimation as a regression or classification problem.

 The gaze estimation activity I lead involves managing a team focused on an **appearance-based approach**, where I oversee the research, development, optimization, and deployment of deep learning models for gaze tracking.
 My responsibilities span technical leadership, including algorithm design, model training, dataset curation, and performance evaluation.
 I also focus on deployment, and integration into SDKs to ensure robust and accurate gaze estimation for driver monitoring systems (DMS) applications and human-computer interaction (HCI).